MediaJohnD/data-science-projects/README.md

 experiments with MLflow, and expose predictions via a FastAPI service.
 Deployment can be automated using the provided `deploy.sh` script or via the included GitHub Actions workflow.
+The pipeline also detects data drift using a Kolmogorov-Smirnov test and logs the statistic for monitoring.
 See [docs/architecture.md](docs/architecture.md) for a detailed design overview.

 ## Running Locally